The Importance of Income to Total Return

 Dividend yield

-If you’re investing for income and find a fund that offers a decent starting yield, you’re already off to a good start in terms of return.
-But, as we explore below, the benefits of a good dividend yield come through much more strongly over the long-term if an investor reinvests them.
-This is why the dividend yield component in the chart above accounts for the largest slice of the overall return in each region.
+The benefits of a good dividend yield may come through even more strongly over the long-term if an investor reinvests them, using them to buy more of their original investment.
+This is why the dividend yield component often accounts for the largest slice of overall return.

-BlackRock has a range of five investment trusts that target a balance of income and growth, and the current yield on these trusts is provided in the table below.
+BlackRock has a range of five investment trusts that target a balance of income and growth.
+The current yield on each trust can be found by visiting the trust pages below:

 Dividend growth

 Another important contributor to equity market returns historically has been dividend growth.
-Equities are growth assets – companies tend to grow their revenues, profits and earnings over time, and this could allow them to reward their shareholders with higher dividend payments.
+Equities are growth assets – companies tend to grow their revenues, profits and earnings over time, and this allows them to reward their shareholders with higher dividend payments.

 It is important to note that dividend growth is not guaranteed, however.
-Sometimes companies are forced to cut their dividend or pass on them altogether, because their profits or cash flows cannot sustain that level of shareholder return.
-Indeed, in challenging economic conditions – such as those seen during the global financial crisis or the Covid pandemic – the aggregate level of dividends across an entire market may decline.
+Sometimes companies are forced to cut their dividend or stop them altogether, because their profits or cash flows cannot sustain it.
+In challenging economic conditions – such as those seen during the global financial crisis or the Covid pandemic – the aggregate level of dividends across the market may decline.1

 Nevertheless, history suggests that dividends do rise over time, albeit rarely in a straight line.
 The reason for this is that companies have what is known as “pricing power”, the ability to raise prices over time.
-This comes in to its own in times of higher inflation and it is one of the main reasons equities have historically done well through inflationary periods such as the 1970s.
+This comes into its own in times of higher inflation and it is one of the main reasons equities have historically sustained growth through inflationary periods such as the 1970s.2

 Change in valuation

 The third element of an equity market’s return is the change in valuation that occurs over a holding period.
-As the chart above illustrates, it can have a positive or negative influence on overall returns, depending on whether an asset becomes cheaper (which results in a negative contribution to returns) or more expensive (which allows for a positive contribution) over time.
+This can have a positive or negative influence on overall returns, depending on whether an asset becomes cheaper (which results in a negative contribution to returns) or more expensive (which allows for a positive contribution) over time, and also when an investor buys and sells.

 Over shorter time periods, this change in valuation can make a profound difference to an investor’s return.
-Equities are volatile, and much of the volatility that investors must tolerate is due to swings in sentiment that can have a significant impact on valuation.
-Broadly speaking, equities will tend to be relatively expensive when there’s not much to worry about in the world, but more attractively valued when there is lots to worry about.
+Equities are volatile, and much of the volatility that investors must tolerate is due to swings in sentiment that can have an impact on valuation.
+Broadly speaking, share prices will tend to rise when economic conditions are benign, but may weaken when there are concerns about future growth.

 We know from history that markets can move from one extreme of sentiment to another surprisingly quickly, which is why we regularly see equity markets up or down by more than 10% in a single year.
-This swing in sentiment and the impact it has on market valuations can dominate the overall market return in that year, temporarily surpassing the influence of dividends.
+This swing in sentiment and the impact it has on market valuations can dominate the overall market return in that year, and may surpass the influence of dividends in the short-term.

 The value of compounding